tatthien/giraffe/README.md

 ---
 title: <string>
 date: YYYY-MM-DD
+draft: <boolean> # This is the item status.
+Set ` if you don't want to publish the item.
 tags: <string>, <string>
-description: <string>
-draft: false <boolean> # This is the item status.
-Set true if you don't want to publish the item.
 ---

 <your-content>
 ```

 Each folder inside `content` is corresponding to a post type.
+For example:

-For example, the folder `/content/posts/` contains all `posts`.
+- The folder `/content/posts/` contains all items which it post type is `posts`
+- The folder `/content/pages` contains all items which it post type is `pages`
 ## License

 [MIT](https://opensource.org/licenses/MIT)